What is the Worcester Community Choice Aggregation?

 Typically, your electric utility (in Worcester, it is National Grid) provides two sets of services to you:

 - They deliver your electricity (Massachusetts electric utilities are electricity delivery companies only).
 Delivery services appear on your bill as delivery services charges.

 - They also can supply your electricity, which means they buy electricity for you and pass the cost along to you.
-The cost of the electricity they buy for you appears on your bill as supply charges.
+The cost of the electricity they buy for you appears on your bill as supply services charges.

 But in Massachusetts, there are actually three ways to purchase your electricity:

 - Your utility can do it for you, as just described.
 This is called Basic Service, and this is how most people buy their electricity.

 - You can sign a contract with a competitive electricity supplier yourself.
 You may have received offers in the mail or over the phone in the past.

 - Your municipal government can sign a contract with an electricity supplier on your behalf, using the mechanism of municipal electricity aggregation.
 Worcester’s aggregation is called Worcester Community Choice Aggregation.
 By law, municipal electricity aggregations all have an automatic enrollment model.